nirbhaysinghnarang/living-lightly-mapping/README.md

 # Living Lightly
-This TypeScript application serves as the frontend for the Living Lightly Pastoal Routes map.
+This TypeScript application serves as the frontend for the Living Lightly Pastoral Routes map.